Drag49487Jr/Poki-Battle/README.md

 <h1>Poki Battle</h1>

 <h3>Introduction</h3>
 <p>Welcome to the wonderful world of Pokemon!
 Where you can create your ultimate team filled with a variety of pokemons!
+You have the option to pick from 900+ pokemons...now thats A Lot!
 You will also be able to view your pokemon's stats and alse view your opponents team as well so you can plan a strategy against them.</p>

 <h3>Technologies Used</h3>
 > Mongoose<br>